andreivasiliu/unit-rs/README.md

 }
 ```

-Once compiled, a running Nginx Unit server can be configured to use it with an
+Once compiled, a running NGINX Unit server can be configured to use it with an
 `external` application pointing to the binary's path:

 ```json